organtin/ArduinoBLEGO/README.md

 # ArduinoBLEGO

-Software used to publish data with Arduino BLE and read them back
+Software used to publish data with an Arduino MKR1010 Wifi using BLE, and read them back